Pacific City Talk / Walk Event Remembers Landmark Oregon Coast Moment

 As the walk concludes, organizers bring the group back to the Kiwanda Center for talks and a potluck picnic.
 First up is a presentation about former Gov. Bob Straub, the original Mother's Day March, and the subsequent battles to get the beach bill signed into law.
 The speaker will be Charles K. Johnson, author of “Standing at the Water’s Edge: Bob Straub’s Battle for the Soul of Oregon.”

 Then, it's fun times with the potluck picnic, either on the beach or inside the Kiawanda Center, depending on weather.
 There is no charge for the event; bring something to share if staying for the picnic.
-The Pelican Pub will be providing free beer and coffee, while the Grateful Bread restaurant will be bringing baked goods.
+The Pelican Pub will be providing free beer, while the Grateful Bread restaurant will be bringing coffee and baked goods.

 When Straub was still state treasurer, he took the reigns of a desperate effort to prevent an environmental disaster on the Oregon coast.
 What was then called the State Highway Department (before it became ODOT) was planning to move part of Highway 101 south of Cape Lookout to create a straightened stretch where drivers could see the ocean from their vehicles.
 That new alignment of highway would've cut into the Nestucca Spit, created a bridge over the Nestucca River mouth and destroyed beach areas down to about Cascade Head.